nestjs/docs.nestjs.com/content/microservices/basics.md

 > info **Hint** The `ClientProxy` class is imported from the `@nestjs/microservices` package.

 Nonetheless, this approach doesn't allow us to asynchronously fetch the microservice configuration.
-In this case, we can directly use `ClientProxyFactory` to register a [custom provider](/techniques/custom-providers) (which is a client instance):
+In this case, we can directly leverage `ClientProxyFactory` to register a [custom provider](/techniques/custom-providers) (which is a client instance):

 ```typescript
 {